Symmetric operads in abstract symmetric spectra: A commutative ring spectrum for Deligne cohomology

-Given the cdga $D = \bigoplus_p D_p$ of \refpr{Deligne.complexes}, we consider the symmetric sequence, again denoted by $D$, whose $l$-th level is given by $D(l) := \bigoplus_{p} D_{p+l}$, with a trivial $\Sigma_l$-action.
+Given the cdga $D = \bigoplus_p D_p$ of \refpr{Deligne.complexes}, we consider the symmetric sequence, again denoted by~$D$, whose $l$th level is given by $D(l) := \bigoplus_{p} D_{p+l}$, with a trivial $\Sigma_l$-action.
 Then $D$ is a commutative monoid object in $\Sigma \Ch \PSh$.
-Turning $D$ into a commutative monoid object in $\Modsi_{\P^1}$, i.e., a commutative symmetric $\P^1$-spectrum is equivalent to specifying a monoid map $R \r D$ in $\Sigma \simpl \PSh_\bullet$, which is equivalent to specifying a pointed map $(\P^1, 1) \r D(1) = \bigoplus_p D_{p+1}$ in $\simpl \PSh$ or, equivalently, a section on $\P^1$ of $D$ whose restriction to the point $1 \in \P^1$ vanishes.
-Yet in other words, we need to specify of a line bundle with a flat connection on $\P^1$.
-As is well-known, a nontrivial line bundle (more precisely, a generator of $\HD^2(\P^1, \Z(1))$) is not representable by a global section, but has to be constructed by patching local data.
-In the parlance of homotopy theory, the nonfibrancy of $D$ precludes the existence of the required map.
-We therefore replace $\P^1$ by a weakly equivalent model.
+Turning $D$ into a commutative monoid object in $\Modsi_{\P^1}$, i.e., a commutative symmetric $\P^1$-spectrum is equivalent to specifying a monoid map $R \r D$ in $\Sigma \simpl \PSh_\bullet$, which is equivalent to specifying a pointed map $(\P^1,1) \r D(1) = \bigoplus_p D_{p+1}$ in $\simpl \PSh$ or, equivalently, a section on $\P^1$ of $D$ whose restriction to the point $1 \in \P^1$ vanishes.
+In other words, we need to specify a line bundle with a flat connection on $\P^1$.
+As is well known, a nontrivial line bundle (more precisely, a generator of $\HD^2(\P^1, \Z(1))$) is not representable by a global section, but has to be constructed by patching local data.
+In the parlance of model categories, the nonfibrancy of~$D$ obstructs the existence of the required map.
+We therefore replace~$\P^1$ by a weakly equivalent model.
 This amounts to the standard idea of representing cohomology classes by \v Cech covers.
 Consider the object $\widetilde {\P^1} \in \simpl \PSh$ defined as

 where the simplicial presheaf $G$ is defined by the homotopy pullback diagram